 The hike from Wong Nai Chung Gap Road (Parkview) to Quarry Bay / Tai Koo is one of the more scenic hikes on Hong Kong Island.
-The hike makes it way through sections of the Wilson Trail, and Hong Kong Trail and combines two very popular hikes – the Jardine’s Lookout Hike, and the Mount Butler Hike.
+This route makes it way through sections of the Wilson Trail, and Hong Kong Trail and combines two very popular hikes – the Jardine’s Lookout Hike, and the Mount Butler Hike.
 The two vantage points – Jardine’s Lookout, and Mount Butler – offer spectacular views of the Hong Kong’s skyline!

 The hike is moderately difficult, with a fair amount of climbing and steps.
-It covers a distance of 6.5 kms, and can between 3 to 5 hours to complete, depending on your speed and breaks.
+It covers a distance of 6.5 kms, and can take between 3 to 5 hours to complete, depending on your speed and breaks.
 To really enjoy this hike set out on a clear day.
-There are stunning views of the Hong Kong skyline that you don’t want to miss.
-Also, the hike passes through areas of historical significance, such as the abandoned wartime stoves, and quarries.
+Other than the stunning views of the skyline, this hike also passes through areas of historical significance, such as the abandoned wartime stoves, and quarries.

 Here’s a quick video of the hike